What to feed chipmunks

 It has been illegal since 2016 to buy or sell chipmunks as pets.
 If you bought or rescued a pet chipmunk prior to 2016 you can keep them for the rest of their natural life.

-For your pet chipmunk to stay happy and healthy, a full and varied diet of cereals, fruits, nuts and vegetables is essential, as is sufficient hydration.
+For your pet chipmunks to stay happy and healthy, they'll need a full and varied diet of cereals, fruits, nuts and vegetables, as well as plenty to drink.

-- Untreated seeding grasses and weeds such as chickweed, seedling dock, and shepherd¿s purse are also potentially yummy and safe options for your chipmunks.
+- Untreated seeding grasses and weeds such as chickweed, seedling dock and shepherd's purse are also potentially yummy and safe options for your chipmunks.

-We also advise that while pellets manufactured for rats and mice can be given to chipmunks, a seed-based rodent diet is not suitable for a chipmunk.
+- Seed-based rodent diets aren't suitable - while pellets manufactured for rats and mice can be given to chipmunks, a seed-based rodent diet is not suitable for a chipmunk.

-Generally, chipmunks produce two kinds of droppings ¿ hard dry pellets, and softer moist pellets that they eat directly from their bottom.
+Generally, chipmunks produce two kinds of droppings - hard dry pellets, and softer moist pellets that they eat directly from their bottom.
 These are actually an essential part of their diet!

 If you decide to adjust your chipmunks' diet to improve their health, great!
 Remember, never make sudden changes to your pet's diet, as this could upset their digestive system and make them ill.
 Speak to your vet for more detailed advice on gradually transitioning your chipmunks onto a healthier diet.

 If your chipmunks' eating or drinking habits change, or the number or size of their droppings gets smaller or stops, talk to your vet, as they could be ill.